-The Obama Administration's overall policy approach toward Iran has contrasted with the Bush Administration's by attempting to couple the imposition of sanctions to an active and sustained effort to engage Iran in negotiations on the nuclear issue.
+The Obama Administration's policy approach toward Iran has contrasted with the Bush Administration's by attempting to couple the imposition of sanctions to an active and sustained effort to engage Iran in negotiations on the nuclear issue.
 That approach was not initially altered because of the Iranian dispute over its June 12, 2009, elections.
-However, with subsequent negotiations yielding no firm Iranian agreement to compromise, as of 2010 the Administration turned its focus to achieving the imposition of additional U.N., U.S., and allied country sanctions whose cumulative effect would be to diplomatically and economically isolate Iran.
+However, with subsequent negotiations yielding no firm Iranian agreement to compromise, as of early 2010 the Administration has focused on achieving the imposition of additional U.N., U.S., and allied country sanctions whose cumulative effect would be to diplomatically and economically isolate Iran and hopefully compel it to accept a nuclear bargain.

 U.N. sanctions on Iran (the latest of which are imposed by Resolution 1929, adopted June 9, 2010) are a relatively recent (post-2006) development.
-However, since its 1979 Islamic revolution, Iran has been subjected to progressively more comprehensive and stringent U.S. sanctions.
+However, U.S. sanctions have been a major feature of U.S. Iran policy since Iran's 1979 Islamic revolution.
 Many of the U.S. sanctions overlap each other as well as the several U.N. sanctions now in place.
-The Obama Administration and Congress have also begun to also alter some U.S. laws and regulations to help Iran's domestic opposition that has seethed since the June 12, 2009 presidential election in Iran.
-In February and June 2010, the Administration sanctioned additional firms linked to Iran's Revolutionary Guard, which was a target of Resolution 1929 and which is viewed as the backbone of Iran's apparatus of repression.
+The Obama Administration and Congress-including in the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
+111-195)-have also begun to also alter some U.S. laws and regulations to help Iran's domestic opposition that has seethed since the June 12, 2009, presidential election in Iran.
+On September 29, 2010, as provided by CISADA, President Obama signed an executive order that imposed U.S. sanctions on eight named Iranian officials-mostly Revolutionary Guard, other security, and judicial officials-determined to have committed serious human rights abuses in Iran.
 President Obama renewed for another year the U.S. trade and investment ban on Iran (Executive Order 12959) in March 2010.

-A focus of Iran-related legislation in the 111th Congress has been to expand the provisions of the Iran Sanctions Act (ISA) to apply to sales to Iran of gasoline and related equipment and services.
-For at least ten years after it was enacted, ISA had caused differences of opinion between the United States and its European allies because it mandates U.S. imposition of sanctions on foreign firms.
+As noted, the focus of Iran-related legislation in the 111th Congress has been to expand the provisions of the Iran Sanctions Act (ISA) to apply to sales to Iran of gasoline and related equipment and services.
+For at least 10 years after it was enacted, ISA had caused differences of opinion between the United States and its European allies because it mandates U.S. imposition of sanctions on foreign firms.
 Successive Administrations have sought to ensure that the congressional sanctions initiative does not hamper cooperation with key international partners whose support is needed to adopt stricter international sanctions.
-This concern was incorporated, to a large extent, in the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA, P.L.
-111-195).
-As an indication that U.S. allies are now aligning with the U.S. position on sanctioning Iran, the European Union, on July 27, 2010, adopted sanctions against Iran, targeting its energy and financial sector.
+This concern was incorporated, to a large extent, in CISADA.
+In an indication that U.S. allies are now aligning with the U.S. position on sanctioning Iran, the European Union, on July 27, 2010, adopted sanctions against Iran, targeting its energy and financial sector.
+Japan and South Korea followed suit with similar sanctions in September 2010.